NordicTrack RW900 Rower Review – 2023

 Handle

-The handle on the NordicTrack RW900 is slightly angled and has a nice texture that doesn’t feel slippery.
-It isn’t completely round, but more of an oval shape so it doesn’t allow for other gripping or single-armed rowing like the Concept2.
+The handle on the NordicTrack RW900 is pretty straight and has a nice texture that doesn’t feel slippery.
+It isn’t completely round, but more of an oval shape so it doesn’t allow for other gripping options or single-armed rowing like the Concept2.
 It would be nice if it was a little longer, our largest reviewer wished he could have a little wider grip on it.
-I do prefer a rounder handle like on the ProForm Pro R10 rower but didn’t have any problems using the RW900 handle.
-My hands didn’t get fatigued or feel discomfort after working out either.
+I do prefer a rounder handle like on the Hydrow Rowers but didn’t have any problems using the RW900 handle.
+My hands didn’t get fatigued or uncomfortable after working out either.

 NordicTrack RW900 Rower Handle